 How did we get to this point, however?
 How could restaurants suddenly rise and fall on the anonymous words of customers with an ax to grind?

 To my way of thinking, there are at least three roots:

 Food and foodways DO belong to everyone.

 Cultures- national, geographical, local even to city limits- decide what foods stick around, and which join the endless graveyard of failed concepts and “sounded good at the times.”

 Food WRITING, however, had previously been the purview of a few.
 Where else could we get the food columnist from?

 The food critic in your local newspaper?

-Books upon books written by chefs, culinarians, gastronomes, and other professionally-hungry types to feed our cravings for opinion?
+Books upon books written by chefs, culinarians, gastronomes, and other professionally-hungry types to feed our cravings for opinions?

 These are people who are PAID to be tastemakers- those who use their experience and evaluations to tell us WHAT is good right now.
 They use connections in the food world and their own practiced palates to say who the up-and-comers are, what the next big thing is- or in the most wonderful cases, simply who’s got the best steak sandwich in town this year.